-- 3. The service recognises and supports local LGBTIQA+ events and commemorations. - 4.
-LGBTIQA+ inclusive language and images are used in service materials and on websites. - 5.
-The service has a statement of LGBTIQA+ inclusion that is publicly visible. - 6.
-The service displays messages of welcome to LGBTIQA+ service users.
+- 3. The business or service recognises and supports local LGBTIQA+ events. - 4.
+LGBTIQA+ inclusive language and images are used in service materials. - 5.
+The business or service has a statement of LGBTIQA+ inclusion that is publicly visible. - 6.
+The business or service displays a message of welcome to LGBTIQA+ customers and users.